Bisoprolol Fumarate (bis-oh-PROE-lol FUE-ma-rate), Hydrochlorothiazide (hye-droe-klor-oh-THYE-a-zide)

 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to bisoprolol, hydrochlorothiazide, sulfa drugs, or other blood pressure medicines (such as atenolol, propranolol).
-You should not use this medicine if you have problems urinating, or if you have certain heart problems.
-Talk with your doctor about what these heart problems are.
+You should not use this medicine if you have had an allergic reaction to bisoprolol, hydrochlorothiazide, sulfa drugs (such as sulfamethoxazole, sulfasalazine, sulfisoxazole, Azulfidine®, Bactrim®, Gantrisin®, or Septra®), or certain blood pressure medicines (such as atenolol, metoprolol, propranolol, Inderal®, Lopressor®, Tenormin®, or Toprol®).
+You should not use this medicine if you are not able to form urine (anuria) or if you have certain heart problems such as heart block, heart failure, or slow heartbeat.

 How to Use This Medicine

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.

 - Carefully follow your doctor's instructions about any special diet.
 You may need to eat foods that are high in potassium (such as oranges or bananas) to prevent potassium loss while you are using this medicine.